nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 The main styles of pagination are:

 1. Offset-based pagination: user goes to a specific page, like 1.
 User sees the next page number, and the total number of pages.
-This style is well supported by all components of GitLab,
+This style is well supported by all components of GitLab.
 1. Offset-based pagination, but without the count: user goes to a specific page, like 1.
-   User sees only the next page number, but does not see the total amount of pages
+   User sees only the next page number, but does not see the total amount of pages.
-1. Next page using keyset-based pagination: user can only go to next page, as we do not know how many pages are available,
+1. Next page using keyset-based pagination: user can only go to next page, as we do not know how many pages are available.
-1. Infinite pagination using keyset-based pagination: user scrolls the page and next items are loaded, this is ideal, as it has exact same benefits as `Next only`.
+1. Infinite scrolling pagination: user scrolls the page and next items are loaded asynchronously.
+This is ideal, as it has exact same benefits as the previous one.

 The ultimately scalable solution for pagination is to use Keyset-based pagination.
 However, we don't have support for that at GitLab at that moment.
 You